Now Reading

 See Also

 David Fincher’s Fight Club was a late bloomer.
 Adapted from Chuck Palahniuk’s novel of the same name, Fight Club was everyone’s story.
-It portrayed the screwed up lifestyle of people who were fed up adjusting with society’s hypocritical rules and their hypocritical way of living.
+It portrayed the screwed-up lifestyle of people who were fed up adjusting to society’s hypocritical rules and their hypocritical way of living.

 15. American Psycho (2000)

-Mary Harron directed this psychological thriller adapted from Bret E. Ellis’s novel.
+Mary Harron directed this psychological thriller adapted from Bret E. Ellis’ novel.
 A dark comedy, with Christian Bale in the lead role, American Psycho talks about the vicious aspects of capitalism.

 The film criticized the consumer culture which has indirectly created monsters among us.
 The subject matter and the stellar execution earned the film and the book wide appreciation.